-A high level of power supply filtering has been built into Boreas; however, it is still recommended that the power supply be free of significant noise.
+A high level of power supply filtering has been built into Boreas to allow for reliable operation in demanding environments.
+However, a power supply with low noise and ripple levels, and adequate transient response is still recommended.
 Boreas contains a fully isolated power supply and has separate grounds for power and signals to ensure that power supply noise does not corrupt communications or cause ground loops with other equipment.
 See 7.7 Electrical Domains for more details about isolation.